swordow/TinyPython/README.md

 * Using '{' and '}', Code Block lies between '{' '}' as well as c/c++ language.
 * Statement must ends with ';'
 * In 'try except' statement, except must be followed with a expression
+* "None" replaced with "nil"
+* "True" replaced with "true"
+* "False" replaced with "false"
+*  function "def" replaced with "function" (from javascript)
+* remove "self" as the function first arg, "self" will be insterted in compiling stage.
+* "self" is replaced with "this" (from c++/javascrpit/c#)
+* In class method , using **this** keyword reference to the class instance(the function first argument)
+* In classmethod, using **cls** keyword reference to the class object(the function first argument)

 Python: